SerroJa/EduPurpPro/README.md

 Task 3

-To build a Docker image with some open source application automatically evetytime when i pushes changes to the github repository.
+To build a Docker image with some open source application automatically evetytime when it pushes changes to the github repository.
 To achievement this was used Travis CI.
 On each push into master branch of this repository on Github Travis CI should create a new docker image and push it to registry.